tail-unica/hopwise/docs/source/developer_guide/create_datasets.rst

 In general, the new dataloader should inherit from the above two abstract classes.
 If one only needs to modify existing DataLoader, you can also inherit from it.
-The documentation of dataloader: :doc:`../../hopwise/hopwise.data.dataloader`
+The documentation of dataloader: :mod:`hopwise.data.dataloader`

 AbstractDataLoader